haroonrashid2210/multi-state-react/README.md

-# multi-state-react
+# Multi-State-React

-`multi-state-react` is a custom React hook that provides a convenient way to manage multiple state values in a functional component using the `useState` hook.
-It allows you to easily update and reset multiple state properties simultaneously.
+`multi-state-react` is a custom React hook designed to streamline the management of multiple state values within functional components using the `useState` hook.
+It simplifies the process of updating and resetting multiple state properties simultaneously.

 ## Installation

-You can install `multi-state-react` using npm or yarn:
+You can effortlessly integrate `multi-state-react` into your project using npm or yarn:

 ```bash
 npm install multi-state-react